ts010101/Young-Scholars-Web-Dev-Project/README.md

 Utilized HTML, CSS, and JavaScript for this web dev project.
-This website aims to aims to motivate K-12 students to pursue higher education and provide educational resources such as tutoring (links to Khan Academy videos) and career exploration within the fields of science, technology, engineering, and math (STEM).
+This website aims to motivate K-12 students to pursue higher education and provide educational resources such as tutoring (links to Khan Academy videos) and career exploration within the fields of science, technology, engineering, and math (STEM).
 I have met the following requirements for this project: